Microbial-Ecology-Group/VARIANTplusplus/docs/VARIANT++_step_by_step.md

 ### Other considerations

-* I recommend using the flag "--profile local_slurm".
+* I recommend using the flag "-profile local_slurm".
     * This will submit individual processes for each job based on what they typically require.
     * You would need to submit an sbatch script with a header that looks like this: